rematch/rematch/plugins/select/README.md

 - `selectorCreator: (...deps, resultFunc) => any`

-An option that allows the user to specify a different function to be used when creating selectors.
+This option allows the user to specify a different function to be used when creating selectors.

 The default is `createSelector` from `reselect`.
 See [recipes](#Recipes) for other uses.